Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_polly.md

 options => options.WithConfiguration(context.Configuration)
 ```

-We can activate it at common level (to all apis) or specific level (dedicated to a named one).
+We can activate it at common level (to all apis), specific level (dedicated to a named api) or even request level (dedicated to a named api's method).

 Please heads to the [Settings](config_settings.md))  doc article to see how to configure resiliencing automatically from settings.